5 Innovation Trends shaping the Cosmetics Industry

 - L’OREAL’s Modiface has partnered with Facebook’s Meta to utilize Facebook’s AR platform to facilitate the AR-beauty experience.
 (Source)

-Innovations in the Cosmetic Industry mean that newer products would come up at a much lesser market price (targeting a bigger market) and that would catalyze further advancements.
-With the shift towards a healthy lifestyle and increasing consciousness for personal wellbeing, the cosmetics industry would provide more opportunities, to the old as well as new players, to innovate and expand.
+Innovations in the Cosmetic Industry mean that newer products would come up at a much lesser market price (targeting a bigger market), and that would catalyze further advancements.
+With the shift towards a healthy lifestyle and increasing consciousness for personal well-being, the cosmetics industry would provide more opportunities to the old and new players to innovate and expand.

 Moreover, cosmetics and beauty would remain highly attractive for newer start-ups to venture into.
-Besides, with the entry of newer start-ups and the strengthening of its existing major players, there would be a chance of a lot of breakthroughs as well as M&As in cosmetics.
+Besides, with the entry of newer start-ups and the strengthening of its existing major players, there would be a chance for many breakthroughs and M&As in cosmetics.